cleolibrary/CLEO-Redux/docs/other-features.md

 [See demo on YouTube](https://www.youtube.com/watch?v=WanLojClqFw)

-Adding a new script file in CLEO directory or deleting one while the game is running starts or stops the script automatically
+Adding a new script file in the [CLEO directory](./cleo-directory.md) or deleting one while the game is running starts or stops the script automatically

 [See demo on YouTube](https://www.youtube.com/watch?v=LAi2syrsxJg)